Home Healthcare Nurses Association (HHNA)

 Yes, nursing students are able to join.
 Becoming a member of HHNA as a student will jump start your future career as a home care or hospice nurse by providing you with the advantage of networking with experienced nurses and learning the intricacies of the specialty.
-Students may join at a discounted yearly membership price of $45.

 What activities does HHNA engage in?